This page contains the most in-depth review of the Force USA MyRack Power Rack that you’ll find anywhere online.

 However, if they get too close to coming out for your comfort, then you can err on the side of caution and consider one of these makeshift solutions:

 - buying better replacement pins like these 4-inch x ⅝-inch hitch pins with hair pin clips.
 These are built for hitching trailers or other implements to lawn mowers and tractors, so they’re more than strong enough for our needs.
 This is by far the best solution.
 But it’s not cheapest.
-Four of these will cost you just under $50, which is half the price of the MyRack Safety Slings themselves.
-You may be able to get them for around half that price if you go to your local Walmart, Home Depot, or other hardware or tractor parts store.
+You may be able to get them cheaper from your local Walmart, Home Depot, or other hardware or tractor parts store.
 Definitely test the Safety Slings with their included pins before you consider buying these; you might not even need them.

 - Snapping a rubber band around the end of each pin once inserted.
 You don’t have to do this every time you adjust the safeties; only when you’re doing high rep rack pulls and you think a pin could rattle out.

-NOTE: Once Force USA releases their updated version (discussed earlier) of the Safety Slings with a j-hook style attachment mechanism, adjustment time will be a non issue.
-The j-hook style design makes adjustment 2-3x faster because there’s no pin to remove and reinsert.
+UPDATE: Since writing this review initially, Force USA has released their updated version (discussed earlier) of the Safety Slings with a j-hook style attachment mechanism.
+Now, adjustment time is a non-issue.
+The new and improved j-hook style design makes adjustment 2-3x faster because there’s no pin to remove and reinsert through the strap.

 In order to adjust the height of the Safety Slings, you need to remove the pin from the bracket and strap, then adjust the bracket to desired height, and finally reinsert the pin through the bracket and strap.
 Then repeat that three more times on each of the strap hanger brackets.